--o, --output OUTPUT Output path.
-The placeholder "<built-in function input>" will be replaced by the input's filename without extension (such as ".zarr").
-Defaults to "{input}-optimized.zarr".

--I, --in-place Optimize cube in place.
-Ignores output path.

--C, --coords Also optimize coordinate variables by converting any chunked arrays into single, non-chunked, contiguous arrays.

---help Show this message and exit.
+v perons. -o,output OUTPUT Output path.
+The placeholder " <built-in function<="" td=""></built-in> input>" will be replaced by the input's filename without extension (such as ".zarr").
+Defaults to "{input}-optimized.zarr". -I, in -place Optimize cube in place.
+Ignores output path. -C,coords Also optimize coordinate variables by converting any chunked arrays into single, non-chunked, contiguous arrays. help Show this message and exit.